iamkanishka/Jasmine-Karma_testing/Readme.md

 42. toHaveBeenCalledWith Matcher in Jasmine Spies - Jasmine Testing.
 43. toHaveBeenCalledTimes Matcher in Jasmine Spies - Jasmine Testing.
 44. Spying on the prototypes using spyOn method - Jasmine Testing.
+45. Spying on the methods multiply, divide and subtract calculator prototypes - Jasmine Testing.